petkokp/m1-fpml/README.md

 Next time, the quizz will be opened and closed during the class, probably when we start the tutorial in small groups.
 You'll have approximately 10 min to take it.

 **If you do not have access to e-campus**, email me !

+11/11 Update: the quizz of the 11/12 will be at 15h30.
+Be in front of your e-campus account, on the page of the course , https://ecampus.paris-saclay.fr/course/view.php?id=28064#section-5 , at 15h30.